tcodes0/tt/README.md

 ✔ make state file ~/.tt/state.json

 type `tt`
-no entries, so it starts logging an unnamed. type `tt foo`, to set the task to "foo" do some work type `tt`, to see the running time
+no tasks, so it starts logging an unnamed. type `tt foo`, to set the task to "foo" do some work type `tt`, to see the running time